-However, the ordinance was subsequently amended to specify that the judge may - where the urgency or the status of the case so warrants - set the completion date of the investigation of the case ("la clôture d'instruction") to an earlier date.
-This solution is welcomed in order to avoid inappropriate or far-remote postponements, when the case is ready to be heard or needs to be tried rapidly.
-The judge will then have to expressly indicate that the postponement rule contained in the ordinance No. 2020-305 of 25 March 2020 adapting the rules applicable before the administrative courts does not apply.
+Nonetheless, the judge may set an earlier completion date for the investigation of a case, where the urgency or the status of the case so warrants.
+This solution is welcomed in order to avoid inappropriate or far-remote postponements, when the case is ready to be heard or need to be tried rapidly.
+The judge will then have to expressly indicate that the postponement rule contained in the commentated ordinance does not apply.